jjwithanr/obsidian_bible_study/docs/New Testament/James/James4.md

 When prayer meetings become a mere form, when brethren stand up and waste the time away with their long orations, instead of speaking to God in earnest and burning words, when there is no expectation of a blessing, when the prayer is cold and chill, then nothing will come of it.
 He who prays without fervency does not pray at all. **We cannot commune with God, who is a consuming fire, if there is no fire in our prayers.** Many prayers fail of their errand because there is no faith in them.
 Prayers which are filled with doubt are requests for refusal.
 #spurgeon

+The prodigal son exemplifies one who spent his money in this way (Lk 15:14).
+It was the desire of James's readers for pleasures that was battling within them for satisfaction (v.1) and even leading them to try to use prayer as means of gratification.
+They wanted to gratify themselves rather than help others and please God.
+#donaldburdick

 #### v.4
 >You **adulterous** people, don't you know that friendship with the world is hatred toward God?
 Anyone who chooses to be a friend of the world becomes an enemy of God.

 Jesus pictured a similar situation when he said, "No one can serve two masters...
 You cannot serve both God and Money" ([Mt 6:24](Matthew6#v.24)).
 This issue is not *how well* one can serve this or that master, but that one *cannot* serve them both...If you are invested in God<sup>1</sup>, you do not at the same time have the energy left to value what the surrounding culture values.

 <sup>1</sup>Being invested in God does not necessarily mean being busy in church work.
-It would mean spending enough time in the presence of God to learn from him what priorities he has for one's life. **Church work itself often can be simply more worldly business, a way to gain status or one's personal ends in anothe sphere.**
+It would mean spending enough time in the presence of God to learn from him what priorities he has for one's life. 🔥**Church work itself often can be simply more worldly business, a way to gain status or one's personal ends in another sphere.**
 #hardsayingsofthebible see also in [[wealth,work]].

 The apostle uses this strong language not concerning the actual sin of adultery as the term is commonly understood, but in relation to our not loving God with true chastity of heart, but lusting after something else.
 This is the very essence of spiritual adultery.
 We ought to give God the whole affection of our being, but instead of doing so, we allow at least some of it to wander to other objects, and therefore we are called, by the Holy Ghost Himself, “adulterers and adulteresses.”
 These may seem to be hard words, but they are true ones.
 May they bring us to our spiritual senses, and cause us to love our God with all our heart, and mind, and soul, and strength!
 #spurgeon [sermon link](https://www.spurgeongems.org/sermon/chs2795.pdf)

+The people of God in the OT are considered the wife of the Lord (Jer 31:32), and in the NT, the bride of Christ (Eph 5:23-32).
+It is reasonable, therefore, to understand "adulteress" as a figure of speech for spiritual unfaithfulness.
+It is a blunt and shocking word, intended to jar the readers and awaken them to their true spiritual condition.
+The concept of spiritual adultery was no doubt taken from the OT (cf. Hos 2:2-5; 3:1-5; 9:1).
+#donaldburdick

 #### v.5
 >Or do you think that the spirit he caused to live in us envies intensely?